mussatto/mussatto.github.io/_posts/2016-10-04-spring-boot-h2-console.markdown

 In this post how to to setup H2 database with web console on spring boot.

+This is a good feature / database for development.
+Remember to remove this in production!

 ### Setup

 First, lets add some dependencies in the pom.xml